AOSPA/manifest/readme.md

 The bundled builder tool `./rom-build.sh` handles all the building steps for the specified device automatically.
-As the device value, you just feed it with the device codename (for example, 'hammerhead' for the Nexus 5).
+As the device value, you just feed it with the device codename (for example, 'beryllium' for the Pocophone F1).

 ```bash
 # Go to the root of the source tree...